 Making your own edibles is one of the best ways to enjoy old or sub-par cannabis, and it’s probably easier than you think!
 Here are some step-by-step directions for turning your mediocre bud into an intoxicating (or medicating) treat.
+You can use them to make cannabis oil of any kind, or even cannabutter.

 QUESTION: I found an old bag of dried out weed behind my dresser when I was cleaning the other day.
 It’s too dry to smoke, so I’m going to try making some edibles with it.
 How do I do that?